gustavofuhr/opencv_dollar_detector/README.md

 opencv_dollar_detector
 ======================

-&nbsp;&nbsp;&nbsp;&nbsp;This is a work-in-progress port of the Dóllar pedestrian detector to OpenCV in C++ by Charles Arnoud, oriented by Cláudio Rosito Jüng and with the help of Gustavo Führ.
+This is a work-in-progress port of the Dóllar pedestrian detector to OpenCV in C++ by Charles Arnoud, under the mentorship of Cláudio Rosito Jüng and with the help of Gustavo Führ.

 Current Status
 ======================

-&nbsp;&nbsp;&nbsp;&nbsp;Detection working for multiple images, but data set reading is not yet implemented.
-Still has a lot of prints used for debug.
+Detection working for multiple images, but process is being killed for lack of memory when used in a big data set.

 To Do List:
 ======================

-Current Total: 7
+Current Total: 6

 Opencv_Dollar_Detector.cpp:
-&nbsp;&nbsp;&nbsp;&nbsp;enable use of data sets as parameters
-&nbsp;&nbsp;&nbsp;&nbsp;add some way to calculate time elapsed in detection
+&nbsp;&nbsp;&nbsp;&nbsp;maybe change the way time is being calculated

 Detector.cpp:
 &nbsp;&nbsp;&nbsp;&nbsp;nonMaximalSuppression: